 Vakinn Environmental Quality Standard

 Our goal is to make dedicated efforts to protect and conserve the environment and contribute to sustainable tourism in Iceland.
-In order to achieve that goal, we will take into serious consideration the environmental guidelines raised by Vakinn, the quality and environmental system for Icelandic tourism.
+In order to achieve that goal, we will take into serious consideration the environmental guidelines raised by Vakinn, and the quality and environmental system for Icelandic tourism.

 Saving the Glacier